 In This Article

-The lotus flower note can be made using lotus flower absolute, a precious and relatively luxurious substance in fine perfumery today.
-In floral fragrances, the lotus will be tender and powdery while for woody or oriental fragrances it will be its fresh and watery facets that will stand out.
+The lotus flower's aroma can be captured using its precious absolute, a luxurious substance often found in fine perfumery today.
+When blended into floral fragrances, the lotus imparts a tender, powdery quality, whereas in woody or oriental fragrances, its fresh and watery aspects take center stage.

 Typically, the lotus note features in the heart of exquisite floral and green scents.
 Absolument Parfumeur's "Absolutely Absinthe," for example, showcases the lotus flower note among a bouquet of white flowers, spices, galbanum, and absinthe.
 In Swarovski's "Aura Eau de Mariage," the lotus melds with peony, creating a velvety, powdery heart that evokes the essence of spring.

 Moreover, oriental perfumes like Blue Charm by Azzaro also utilize the lotus flower for its fresh, green facet as well as its exotic Asian scents.
 Grès' CALINE, for instance, offers a luxurious, sensual experience with notes of lotus harmonizing with plum, silk tree, and jasmine, transporting wearers on an olfactory journey.

 While the lotus flower is often featured in feminine perfumes, some men's fragrances, like Bulgari Man, incorporate it as a top note for a touch of freshness and originality.
 This allows men to enjoy the invigorating, green scent without venturing into overly feminine territory.

 In conclusion, the captivating lotus flower, with its sacred symbolism and intoxicating aroma, continues to inspire perfumers and fragrance enthusiasts alike.
 Its versatile scent profile adds a unique and exotic touch to a wide range of perfume compositions, ensuring its enduring appeal for generations to come.